DmytroY/DmytroY/README.md

 ### Hi there 👋

-I’m Dmytro, an electronic engineer with a wide range of hobby programming: Embedded, IoT, AI, Azure cloud, WEB, Android app.
-I have always been attracted to creating new things that serve humans and I believe that AI is the most beautiful and powerful tool for this.
+I’m Dmytro, an engineer with a wide range of hobby programming: WEB, Azure cloud, Embedded, IoT, AI, Android app.
+I have always been attracted to creating new things that serve humans and I believe that Big Data and AI is the most powerful tool for this.

 <!---
 ## 📌 Pinned Repositories